satsuki-chan/preprocess_sql03/README.md

-# Interpolation, normalization and 364 day return rates of selected Mexican equity funds (from 31-12-2010 to 31-12-2015), the Mexican Stock Exchange (BMV, *Bolsa Mexicana de Valores*) and the 364 Days Treasury Certificates (CETES364D, *Certificados de la Tesorería a 364 días*) for the calculation of the funds' Modern Portfolio Theory (MPT) variables and a funds' machine learning analysis with clustering
+# Interpolation, normalization and 364 day return rates of selected Mexican equity funds (from 31-12-2010 to 31-12-2015), the Mexican Stock Exchange (BMV, *Bolsa Mexicana de Valores*) and the 364 Days Treasury Certificates (CETES364D, *Certificados de la Tesorería a 364 días*) for the calculation of the funds' Modern Portfolio Theory (MPT) variables and a funds' clustering analysis

 ##MariaDB version 10.0.25
 Platform: x86_64-suse-linux-gnu (64-bit)